oshawkat/rosbag_to_video/README.md

 This tool allows you to convert a camera topic from a ROSbag into an MP4 video.
 You may also consider using the ROS recommended method for [exporting image and video data from a bag file](http://wiki.ros.org/rosbag/Tutorials/Exporting%20image%20and%20video%20data)

+### WARNING: Code has not been successfully built, run, or tested yet

 ## Getting Started

 ### Pre-requisites

-This software was built using ROS Kinetic on Xubuntu 16 LTS on a Chromebook.
-ROS installation instructions can be found [here](http://wiki.ros.org/kinetic/Installation/Ubuntu).
+This software was built using ROS Kinetic on Xubuntu 16 LTS in Crouton on a Chromebook.  **Your environment setup will likely vary.**  ROS installation instructions can be found [here](http://wiki.ros.org/kinetic/Installation/Ubuntu).
 You will also need OpenCV and Boost eg:
 ```bash
 sudo apt-get install libopencv-highgui-dev libopencv-dev
 ```